What is the very best way to clean a dog bed when you can't remove the cover?

 Vacuuming can also remove unhatched eggs from fleas and other insects.
 To get everything, try running a lint roller over the bed after vacuuming.
 Don't neglect the corners where hair and other debris tend to accumulate.

 If there are stains from mud, feces or urine, or anything else on the bed, try using a spot removal treatment before washing.
 Once you have washed and dried the bed, those stains will be much harder to remove.
+These are the ones I've used in the past and they do work well

 The Rocco & Roxie Professional Strength Stain & Odor Eliminator - Enzyme-Powered Pet Odor & Stain Remover for Dog and Cats Urine may work when nothing else does.
 This product can be used on most surfaces.
+This is my Number one Choice for removing odor and stains.

 Make sure to use a non-bleach cleaner on the stains, which can be found at most pet supply stores.
 If for some reason you do not have the option of using a non-bleach product, definitely avoid products with chlorine.